potoshk/potos-docs/docs/develop/config.md

 #### 2.1.4 Configuring Consensus Information

-Considering that PBFT module packaging too quickly can result in some blocks containing only 1 to 2 very few transactions, wasting storage space, Universal BCOS introduces the `min_seal_time` configuration item under the variable configuration `config.ini` of `[consensus]` to control the minimum time for PBFT consensus packaging.
+Considering that PBFT module packaging too quickly can result in some blocks containing only 1 to 2 very few transactions, wasting storage space, FISCO BCOS introduces the `min_seal_time` configuration item under the variable configuration `config.ini` of `[consensus]` to control the minimum time for PBFT consensus packaging.
 That is: The consensus node will start the consensus process only if the packaging time exceeds `min_seal_time` and the number of packaged transactions is greater than 0, processing the newly packaged block.

 - ``min_seal_time`` defaults to 500ms
 - ``min_seal_time`` should not exceed the empty block time of 1000ms.
 If the set value exceeds 1000ms, the system defaults min_seal_time to 500ms